Skip to main content

 Breezliy 2PCS Brass RV Winterize Blowout Adapter, 1/4 Inch Male Quick Connecting Plug &3/4 inch Male GHT Thread &1/4 Inch Ball Valve with 2 Pcs Washers for Winterize RV Boat Camper Trailer

-• VERSATILE FOR WINTERIZING RVS, TRAILERS, AND OUTDOOR WATER SYSTEMS.
+• VERSATILE USE: PERFECT FOR RVS, TRAILERS, AND VARIOUS WATER SYSTEMS.

 BUY & SAVE